Scottish-Tech-Army/nhs-app/cdk/README.md

 ### Deploy the frontend - hosted with AWS

-As the web clients is a static site, you can either deploy to AWS and direct incoming traffic to the CloudFront distribution, or just host it on your own website.
+As the web client is a static site, you can either deploy to AWS and direct incoming traffic to the CloudFront distribution, or just host it on your own website.
 To deploy to AWS:

 ```
 cd PROJECT_ROOT/cdk; cdk deploy [--profile AWS_PROFILE] --context env=dev STA-NHS-Inventory-Frontend-dev